PREVIOUS: Ennea – Triad Emotions (Part 3)

 • While we do want to aim for serenity & a balanced life, it’s not healthy to cover up painful emotions (Es) & harmful beliefs (Ts) with a bunch of platitudes & ‘positive thinking’, especially without first cleaning out old childhood pain

 • can experience Emotions & not act on them at all

 • can have our Es & find the right place to ‘get them out’

-• will notice Es shifting from pain to pleasure – when hearing a kind word or being with an accepting, comforting friend, loved one or group
+• will notice Es shifting from pain to discomfort – then pleasure – when hearing a kind word or being with any accepting, comforting person

 EXP: In her 30s Amy was dating a very ‘religious’ man who made it clear he did not approve of anger.
 For a few weeks Amy let this information slide, trying to be the person Carl wanted.
 When she began noticing aching joints not related to age or illness, she started searching for an internal cause.
-Finally Amy realized she was holding in her rage about being told not to have certain feelings, just like her religious parents had done.
+Finally Amy realized she was holding in her rage about being told to not ever be angry, just like her religious parents had done.
 As soon as she put those pieces together – the joint pain disappeared!

 Emotional intelligence (E.I., also called E.Q.) refers to our ability to understand & use emotional information to guide our thinking & behavior.
 E.I. includes: (MORE……)

 Self-awareness: recognize internal emotions